Do Texas Chickens Qualify for Ag Exemption in Texas?

 Do Chickens Qualify for Texas Ag Exemption?

-If you are hoping to pick up a few egg-laying chickens and keep them in your backyard, you may face disappointment in learning that the exemption does not cover that situation.
-Many animals are covered by the exemption, but there are specific guidelines for these animals to qualify.
+If you hope to pick up a few egg-laying chickens and keep them in your backyard, you may face disappointment in learning that the exemption does not cover that situation.
+The exemption protects many animals, but there are specific guidelines for these animals to qualify.

 You must first qualify for the Texas Ag exemption as a farmer.
 These qualifications are:

-• Having agricultural land of ten acres or more (depending on residing county)
+• Having agricultural land of ten acres or more (depending on the residing county)

 • The property was used for agricultural purposes for a minimum of five to seven years